code-423n4/2023-12-revolutionprotocol/README.md

 ## relevant contracts

 ### CultureIndex
-[**CultureIndex.sol**](https://github.com/collectivexyz/revolution-protocol/blob/main/packages/revolution-contracts/src/CultureIndex.sol) is a directory of uploaded art pieces that anyone can add to.
+[**CultureIndex.sol**](https://github.com/collectivexyz/revolution-protocol/blob/main/packages/revolution-contracts/src/CultureIndex.sol) is a directory of uploaded art pieces that anyone can add media to.
 Owners of a specific ERC721 or ERC20 can vote on any given art piece.
-The art piece vote ranking data is stored in [**MaxHeap.sol**](https://github.com/collectivexyz/revolution-protocol/blob/main/packages/revolution-contracts/src/MaxHeap.sol) a heap datastructure to enable O(1) lookups of the highest voted piece.
+The art piece votes data is stored in [**MaxHeap.sol**](https://github.com/collectivexyz/revolution-protocol/blob/main/packages/revolution-contracts/src/MaxHeap.sol), a heap datastructure to enable O(1) lookups of the highest voted art piece.

 The contract has a function called **dropTopVotedPiece**, only callable by the owner, which pops (removes) the top voted item from the **MaxHeap** and returns it.

 ### VerbsToken
 [**VerbsToken.sol**](https://github.com/collectivexyz/revolution-protocol/blob/main/packages/revolution-contracts/src/VerbsToken.sol) is a fork of the [NounsToken](https://github.com/nounsDAO/nouns-monorepo/blob/master/packages/nouns-contracts/contracts/NounsToken.sol) contract. **VerbsToken** owns the **CultureIndex**.
-When calling **mint()** on the **VerbsToken**, the contract calls **dropTopVotedPiece** on a **CultureIndex** contract, and creates the ERC721 metadata based on the returned data from the CultureIndex.
+When calling **mint()** on the **VerbsToken**, the contract calls **dropTopVotedPiece** on **CultureIndex**, and creates the ERC721 metadata based on the returned data from the CultureIndex.

 ### AuctionHouse
 [**VerbsAuctionHouse.sol**](https://github.com/collectivexyz/revolution-protocol/blob/main/packages/revolution-contracts/src/VerbsAuctionHouse.sol) is a fork of the [NounsAuctionHouse](https://github.com/nounsDAO/nouns-monorepo/blob/master/packages/nouns-contracts/contracts/NounsAuctionHouse.sol) contract, that mints **VerbsToken**s.
-Additionally, the **AuctionHouse** splits proceeds of the auction (the amount paid by the winning bidder) with the creator(s) of the art piece that was minted.
+Additionally, the **AuctionHouse** splits proceeds of the auction (the amount paid by the winning bidder) with the creator(s) of the art piece that is minted.

 #### Creator payment
 The **creatorRateBps** defines the proportion (in basis points) of the auction proceeds that is reserved for the creator(s) of the art piece, called the _creator's share_.
 The **entropyRateBps** defines the proportion of the _creator's share_ that is sent to the creator directly in Ether.
-The remaining amount of the _creator's share_ is sent to the [TokenEmitter](https://github.com/collectivexyz/revolution-protocol/blob/main/packages/revolution-contracts/src/TokenEmitter.sol) contract's **buyToken** function to buy the creator governance tokens, according to a targeted linear emission schedule [VRGDA](https://www.paradigm.xyz/2022/08/vrgda).
+The remaining amount of the _creator's share_ is sent to the [TokenEmitter](https://github.com/collectivexyz/revolution-protocol/blob/main/packages/revolution-contracts/src/TokenEmitter.sol) contract's **buyToken** function to buy the creator governance tokens, according to a linear token emission schedule.

 ### TokenEmitter
 **[TokenEmitter.sol](https://github.com/collectivexyz/revolution-protocol/blob/main/packages/revolution-contracts/src/TokenEmitter.sol)** is a linear VRGDA that mints an ERC20 token when the payable **buyToken** function is called, and enables anyone to purchase the ERC20 governance token at any time.

 You can read more about VRGDA's [here](https://www.paradigm.xyz/2022/08/vrgda), and view their implementation for NFTs [here](https://github.com/transmissions11/VRGDAs).
-The Token Emitter utilizes a continuous VRGDA or VRGDAC to support ERC20 token purchases, originally implemented [here](https://gist.github.com/transmissions11/485a6e2deb89236202bd2f59796262fd).
+The Token Emitter utilizes a continuous VRGDA (VRGDAC) to facilitate ERC20 token purchases.
+The original VRGDAC  implementation is [here](https://gist.github.com/transmissions11/485a6e2deb89236202bd2f59796262fd).

 Basically, a VRGDA contract dynamically adjusts the price of a token to adhere to a specific issuance schedule.
-You can read more about the implementation on Paradigm's site, and the relevant integrals for the VRGDAC are [here](https://www.desmos.com/calculator/im67z1tate).
+You can read more about the implementation on [Paradigm's site](https://www.paradigm.xyz/2022/08/vrgda), and the relevant integrals for the VRGDAC are [here](https://www.desmos.com/calculator/im67z1tate).

 #### Creator payment
 The contract has a **creatorRateBps** and **entropyRateBps** that function the same as the **AuctionHouse** contract's.
-Whenever a **buyToken** purchase of governance tokens is made, a **creatorRateBps** portion of the proceeds is split with the **creatorsAddress** set in the contract, with direct payment calculated according to the **entropyRateBps**.
+Whenever a **buyToken** purchase of governance tokens is made, a **creatorRateBps** portion of the proceeds is reserved for the **creatorsAddress** set in the contract, with direct payment calculated according to the **entropyRateBps**.

 #### Protocol rewards
 A fixed percentage of the value sent to the **buyToken** function is paid to the **TokenEmitterRewards** contract.
 The rewards setup is modeled after Zora's _fixed_ [protocol rewards](https://github.com/ourzora/zora-protocol/tree/main/packages/protocol-rewards).
-The key difference is that instead of a _fixed_ amount of ETH being split between the creator, builder, referrer, and architect, the **TokenEmitterRewards** system splits a percentage of the value to relevant parties.
+The key difference is that instead of a _fixed_ amount of ETH being split between the creator, builder, referrer, deployer, and architect, the **TokenEmitterRewards** system splits a percentage of the value to relevant parties.

 The DAO logic and executor contracts are outside the scope of this audit.